aspose-words/Aspose.Words-API-References/english/net/aspose.words/compositenode/insertafter/_index.md

 If refChild is null, inserts newChild at the beginning of the list of child nodes.

-If the newChild is already in the tree, it is first removed.If the node being inserted was created from another document, you should use [`ImportNode`](../../documentbase/importnode) to import the node to the current document.
+If the newChild is already in the tree, it is first removed.

+If the node being inserted was created from another document, you should use [`ImportNode`](../../documentbase/importnode) to import the node to the current document.
 The imported node can then be inserted into the current document.

 ### Examples